-In other words, only when Jesus had gone into heaven carrying His blood in His resurrected body, can people be born again.
-Therefore none of the people in section 6 were yet born again.
+In other words, only when Jesus had gone into heaven carrying His blood in His resurrected body can people be born again.
+Therefore none of the people in section 6 was yet born again.

 For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.Romans 5:11

-As we can see in this scripture, Paul explains how we are being saved, it is not in the past, it is in the present.
+As we can see in this scripture, Paul explains how Jesus’ resurrection life saves us.
+Salvation is not in the past (the cross); it is in the present (resurrection life).

-I. Jesus death reconciles us to God.
-In this scripture, Paul is talking to people who are already born again.
+Jesus’ death reconciles us to God.
+In this scripture, Paul talks to people who are already born again.
 We will look at Reconciliation under Covenantal Atonement.

-II.
 His resurrecting power saves us.
-At new birth the Spirit of God breathes new life into you.
-The process of salvation now starts
+At our new birth, the Spirit of God breathes new life into us.
+The process of salvation now starts.